David Shukman: Early life

 Shukman was born in 1958 in St Pancras, London.
-He is of Jewish ancestry – his grandfather, whom he is named after, was part of the Jewish community who lived in Baranow, Congress Poland which was then part of the Russian Empire, before emigrating and settling in the United Kingdom.
-His father was Harold Shukman, a Russian scholar at St Antony's College, Oxford; his mother was Ann King-Farlow, also a Russian scholar, of writers such as Alexander Men (a Russian theologian).
-His brother Henry Shukman is a meditation teacher and co-founder of The Way.
+His paternal grandfather, after whom he was named, came from the Jewish community of Baranów in Congress Poland, then part of the Russian Empire, and later settled in the United Kingdom.
+His father, Harold Shukman, was a scholar of Russian history at St Antony's College, Oxford.
+His brother, Henry Shukman, is a meditation teacher and co-founder of The Way.

-Shukman attended the Dragon School and Eton College, then earned a bachelor's degree in geography at Durham University in 1980. and was a member of Hatfield College.
+Shukman was educated at the Dragon School and Eton College.
+He studied geography at Durham University, where he was a member of Hatfield College and graduated with a bachelor's degree in 1980.